What are key B2B marketing unit economics?

 How do you use unit economics to improve your marketing channel mix?

 Calculate CAC, LTV, and payback periods for each channel separately to identify efficient acquisition sources.
 Shift budget toward channels with better LTV to CAC ratios and shorter payback periods while maintaining volume targets.
-Balance acquisition cost efficiency with client quality and retention rates across channels.
+Balance acquisition cost efficiency against client quality and retention rates across channels.

 Should you prioritize channels with the lowest CAC or highest LTV?